code2fly/exploring-reactive-spring/README.md

     * http is good but it does not do well when it comes to bi-directional communication, so websockets are a slightly better option.
     * can be an alternative to server-sent event stream.
     * for someone to start using websocket they have to connect to an http endpoint that then gets upgraded to WebSocket protocol.

+  * **Http Client** -
+    * `WebCleint` is used to perform http client request like RestTemplate.
+    * webclient also provides many options like `onErrorResume` etc.. for ***graceful degradation*** for scenarios where the api we are trying to call is down , or slow or failing.
+      * graceful degradation - ability of system to maintain limited functionality even when large part of it has been destroyed to avoid catastropic failure, i.e. to avoid minimal effect to reach client and try to mitigate it someway either getting data from cache , returning default value, loadbalancing request to other servers.
+    * but sometimes these operators to make our code robust in case server side topology changes are not helpful like in cases we know the service is not going to come up for sometime they is no point in retrying etc.. this is where ***circuit breaker*** comes in.
+    * it is the mechanism by which prevents our service from overwhelming other downstream services or being overwhelmed themselves by doing needless work of calling or retrying even if say service is down or not even present in discovery.
+    * circuit breaker maintains a state i.e. say a api fails the flag against it is set and next time call to it will be avoided but suppose we are using service registry based client side loadbalancing spring autoconfigures things for us.. say service is not avaialable for the first time for us say if there is a change in service discovery and we get a heartbeat telling that the table has new entry for the service we were looking for(i.e. that service is up again) then the flag set in circuit breaker will automatically be set to false even if last interaction was a failure to make smart decision.
+      * we can also set this flag of circuit breaker manually by configuring  `ReactiveCircuitBreakerFactory` (but it requires downcasting to undelying reselience4j or hystrix types) // TODO check this how to do it.
+    * ***Service Hedging*** - for ***idempotent services*** we can use the concept of hedging, i.e. getting multiple instances of the target service from discovery and then calling each of them in parallel and the first one to respond will be accepted and then backpressure will be applied on the other two.
+      * this can useful in case we have a SLA on our service and the service below us needs to run half of our sla to make sure we have scope of retry etc so instead of us timing out the response we can say call all of them and pick the response from the one that replied the fastest.
+      * this concept can be easily achieved in reactive with `Flux.first(flux1, flux2...)`